Immune Dsyregulation in Classical Monocytes and Platelets

 Two complementary approaches will be used to examine monocytes in ME/CFS.
 First, multiomic approaches will comprehensively determine the gene regulatory changes in monocytes that occur in ME/CFS.
 One possible result from these experiments will be the identification of the key drivers of monocyte dysregulation in ME/CFS.
 Second, assays will be performed to test whether the illness results in alterations in the ability of monocytes to migrate and differentiate into macrophages, a critical function of monocytes.
 These assays are motivated by our current data, which suggests that monocytes in ME/CFS are aberrantly primed to enter tissues, which is a normal function of monocytes but may be inappropriately active.
 The biopsy project led by Dr. Cosgrove will examine this possibility by directly investigating macrophages in muscle.
 We will be able to examine links between monocyte alterations in the circulation and the possible consequences in tissue.

-This NIH funded (U54AI178855) project will be led by Dr. Andrew Grimson, an Associate Professor at Cornell University, in collaboration with Dr. Hanson's group and Dr. Dawei Li, an Associate Professor at Florida Atlantic University.
+This NIH funded (U54AI178855) project will be led by Dr. Andrew Grimson, an Associate Professor at Cornell University, in collaboration with Dr. Hanson's group and Dr. Dawei Li, an Associate Professor at Texas Tech University Health Sciences Center.
 Dr. Grimson’s lab will use a combination of genomic and functional assays to investigate components of the immune system in ME/CFS, working closely with Dr. Li, a computational biologist.
 The genomics assays will be performed in partnership with Dr. Grenier, who leads our Research Core component of the Center.